 Please note that HCC crisis services are not available when the university is closed during the Christmas break.
 If you are experiencing a crisis at that time, please call Denver Metro Crisis Services at 888-885-1222.

-The HCC provides counseling for victims of rape and sexual assault.
+The HCC provides counseling for victims of sexual assault, relationship violence, stalking, and sexual harassment.

-Students can also receive support and education from the Center for Advocacy, Prevention, and Empowerment (CAPE).
+Students can also receive advocacy, support and education from the Center for Advocacy, Prevention, and Empowerment (CAPE).

 Alcohol and Other Drugs